henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/7-PageBuilder-with-ACF-Flexible-Content.md

 > I won't explain too much detail in this written part.
 Please watch [the video]() for it.

-One problem with our `AllLayouts` component we have, is that the way we implemented it now, on every page, **we import all layout components we have, even if we don't need them.**
+One problem with our `AllLayouts` component we have, is, that the way we implemented it now, on every page, **we import all layout components we have, even if we don't need them.**

 This is fine if we have just a few components, but **imagine with have 50 different layouts in our page builder.
 We don't want them all imported on every page.**

 For that we will use a little hacky, but in my opinion efficient way to **generate templates out of template strings**.

 ### 1.)
-Add more utiliy functions
+Add more utility functions

 ```javascript
 // create/utils.js